Linus Ullmark perfect in shootout, Sabres beat Capitals

 With Wilson out, top Capitals prospect Connor McMichael made his NHL debut.
 McMichael got the rookie tradition of a solo lap before pregame warmups began and played left wing on the second line with Lars Eller and Richard Panik.

+“This is what you work for your whole life,” McMichael said.
+“Obviously, a little bit of nerves, but I thought I had a good game.”

 Trevor van Riemsdyk also made his Washington debut, replacing Nick Jensen on the blue line.
-Coach Peter Laviolette decided to stick with the traditional 12 forwards and six defensemen and keep Brian Pinho in the lineup as the fourth-line center.

 COZENS SITS